Walk-Trot

 recognized shows.
 Advanced riders are competent on green or seasoned

-horse up to 3' or higher depending upon the horses training and
+horses up to 3' or higher depending upon the horse's training. |